aarontrom/friendica/doc/Install.md

 ## Prerequisites

 * Choose a domain name or subdomain name for your server.
 Put some thought into this.
 While changing it after installation is supported, things still might break.
 * Setup HTTPS on your domain.

 ### Requirements

 * Apache with mod-rewrite enabled and "Options All" so you can use a local `.htaccess` file
-* PHP 7.3+ (PHP8 is not fully supported yet)
+* PHP 7.4+
   * PHP *command line* access with register_argc_argv set to true in the php.ini file
-  * Curl, GD, GMP, PDO, mbstrings, MySQLi, hash, xml, zip and OpenSSL extensions
+  * Curl, GD, GMP, PDO, mbstrings, MySQLi, hash, xml, zip, IntlChar and OpenSSL extensions
   * The POSIX module of PHP needs to be activated (e.g. [RHEL, CentOS](http://www.bigsoft.co.uk/blog/index.php/2014/12/08/posix-php-commands-not-working-under-centos-7) have disabled it)
   * Some form of email server or email gateway such that PHP mail() works.
     If you cannot set up your own email server, you can use the [phpmailer](https://github.com/friendica/friendica-addons/tree/develop/phpmailer) addon and use a remote SMTP server.